 Unfair Labor Practice Complaints:

-The mediator will not be the hearing examiner if no agreement is reached, and will not discuss the case with the assigned examiner.
+If no agreement is reached, the mediator will not be the hearing examiner and will not discuss the case with the assigned examiner.
 During mediation, the parties will be encouraged, on factual and legal grounds including precedence on the particular issue, to resolve the unfair labor practice.
 Participation in unfair labor practice mediation is voluntary and a refusal to participate will not prejudice a party in any manner.

 After a mediation request is received, a staff mediator is assigned and will contact the parties to set a date for an initial meeting.